-Foam sclerotherapy for varicose veins is a treatment option used to eliminate intermediate-sized veins that are too large to be treated with regular sclerotherapy and veins that cannot be treated with Endovenous Laser Ablation (EVLT).
-If a vein is too large, a microphlebectomy will need to be performed.
+Foam sclerotherapy for varicose veins is a treatment option that can eliminate intermediate-sized veins that are too large for regular sclerotherapy.
+This treatment also targets veins that Endovenous Laser Ablation (EVLT) is unable to treat.
+If a vein is too large, a microphlebectomy will be the next treatment option.

 How does Foam Sclerotherapy work?

 In prepping for the treatment, any veins we find deep below the skin require ultrasound guidance.
 Foam is made by mixing the same liquid sclerosant that is used for sclerotherapy with air to form “micro-soap” bubbles.
 When the foam is injected into a vein the air pushes the blood out of the vein so it does not clot.
 The air is HARMLESS to you.
 The active part of the chemical sclerosant binds to the inner lining of the vein causing to seal and scar.
 The vein will usually disappear over the course of six weeks.
 A second treatment may be necessary if the vein does not seal after the first treatment.

 Does Sclerotherapy Hurt?

 You may feel a slight burning sensation when we inject the medication into the vein.

 The number of sessions needed for treatment varies for each patient.
 The total amount of foam sclerotherapy sessions depends on the number and size of the varicose veins that require the procedure.
 Your vascular surgeon will evaluate your specific case and recommend a treatment plan that fits your unique case.